kstota/cs121-final/README.md

 Our type advantage table is adapted from: https://www.kaggle.com/datasets/jadenbailey/pokemon-type-chart

+## Packages

+This application requires the following Python packages:

+mysql.connector, mysql.connector.python, prettytable

+Please ensure that these packages are installed (they can be installed via pip or any other package manager) before attempting to run the application.

 ## Database/application setup

+First, download all files in the main directory of this repository.
+Make sure to also download the datasets (pokedex.csv, nature.csv, type_weaknesses.csv).

 Loading the database and application requires the following files to be run (in this exact order):